jamon8888/Docpad-UI/README.md

 Docpad-UI
 =========

-This project create a Docpad UI along witn a Bootstrap Theme.
-It will allow to simply create documentation and simple website based on Docpad project.
+This project create a Docpad UI along with Docpad 5.2 Website Skeleton.
+It will allow to simply create content and edit theme settings in a clean and simple way ( an admin sidebar ), seeing change directly.